JoshMcguigan/infra/ansible/README.md

 To provision all machines, run `ansible-playbook playbook.yml -i inventory`.

-If server public IP addresses change they will need to be updated in the `inventory` file, as well as the `master.rhiyo.com` zonefile.
+If server public IP addresses change they will need to be updated in the `inventory` file.